silver1145/scripts-com3d2/README.md

 Configuration `BepinEx/config/MateTexCache.cfg`:

 1. GolbalEnable: Global Switch
+2. IgnoreSkin: Not cache Materials and Textures on body/head
-2. TempCacheCapacity: The size of the resource cache pool to be destroyed
+3. TempCacheCapacity: The size of the resource cache pool to be destroyed
-3. MateCacheType:
+4. MateCacheType:
     * All: Cache all `*.mate`
     * NPR_Only: Only cache `*NPR*.mate`
     * None: No cache
-4. TexCacheType:
+5. TexCacheType:
     * All: Cache all `*.tex`
     * ByMate: cache based on MateCacheType and material